mrpancakes/homework-02-portfolio/README.md

 ## Description

 The purpose of this website is to house an online personal portfolio.
 It contains About, Work, and Contact sections which highlight who I am and what types of applications I've created.
+TEst

 Below is an overview of my work on this application: